mddeepu8/Adminasaselfservice/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Issue Template
+name: Template Request
 about: Issue Template for Administrator Permissions
-title: Template for Administrator Permissions
+title: Request Template for Administrator Permissions
-labels: ''
+labels: 'Request'
 assignees: ''

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.
+**Describe**

+Use this issue to create a general request for the Synergy project.
+Please describe the about the request and the reason for requesting the adminstartor permissions, so we can help you with your request.

 **To Reproduce**
 Steps to reproduce the behavior: